CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.2.4 remote maintenance.md

 A reporting process for support and remote maintenance issues should be established (eg ticket system).
 All access by the remote maintenance SHOULD only be permitted after successful authentication.

-The security infrastructure releases required to establish remote maintenance accesses SHOULD be integrated into the established firewall rules processes.
+The security infrastructure releases required to establish remote maintenance accesses SHOULD be integrated into the established firewall rule processes.
 It should be implemented mechanisms for detection and defense against high-volume attacks, TCP state exhaustion attacks and attacks at the application level.

 All remote maintenance operations SHOULD be recorded.
 The resulting log data SHOULD be evaluated regularly.